 - Slow Down!
 Driving more slowly increases reaction time and reduces the chance of a collision.

 - Stay Alert while driving at dusk and dawn.
 This is when many of Colorado’s wildlife are the most active and are likely to be crossing roadways.

 - Scan Ahead and watch for movement along roadsides.
 When driving at night, watch for shining eyes in headlights.
 Always look and be prepared for more than one animal.

 - Obey traffic signs and watch for wildlife warning signs.

 In the event that you’re unable to avoid a collision, remember to never touch the animal after the accident has occurred.
 Wild animals are unpredictable, and though it may seem to be dead or unconscious, there is always a possibility that you could startle it into injuring itself or you.
 It’s also important to get a police report from the incident and take pictures of the damage.
 When dealing with your insurance company it’s a good idea to have as much proof as possible.

 If you’ve been injured in a car accident, talking about your case with an experienced auto accident attorney as quickly as possible after the accident is key to getting the legal help you deserve.
-The attorneys at Ramos Law are here to help, and the earlier you consult with us, the better we can assist with finding evidence and shaping your case.
+The attorneys at Ramos Law, at multiple locations, are here to help and the earlier you consult with us, the better we can assist with finding evidence and shaping your case.
 Contact us today for a free case evaluation – we look forward to working with you.